Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: 1 *(1.5m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
 You extend a small gift toward a creature within range.
 If the creature has an INT score of 4 or higher and could carry the gift, it must succeed on a WIS Save or accept the gift.
-A target automatically succeeds on this Save if it can’t be [Charmed](conditions.md#charmed).
+A target automatically succeeds on this Save if it can't be [Charmed](conditions.md#charmed).
 While it carries the gift, the creature has disadvantage on attacks that target you, and may repeat this Save as an action, discarding the gift on a success.
 A creature makes this Save with advantage if you took any hostile action toward it since the end of its last turn.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, the target is additionally Charmed by you while it carries the gift.
 - **Classes**: Bard